 iv.
 Our Servers.
 When you opt to create a log-in identity on MSU’s servers in order to create and authenticate your Commons account, we require you to give us the following information:

 - A password

-Your HC identifier is recorded in our user database and is used to connect to your account.
-We store your HC identifier and password to authenticate the account, and we store your e-mail address to allow you to reset your password.
+Your username is recorded in our user database and is used to connect to your account.
+We store your username and password to authenticate the account, and we store your e-mail address to allow you to reset your password.

-When you register (and periodically thereafter), we will check to see if you have a membership in a Participating Society by searching for your e-mail address in its membership database.
-If you are a member of a Participating Society, Humanities Commons may retrieve the following information from your Society membership record:
+When you register (and periodically thereafter), we will check to see if you have a membership in a Participating Organization by searching for your e-mail address in its membership database.
+If you are a member of a Participating Organization, MSU may retrieve the following information from your Participating Organization membership record:

 - Your full name